Siddhartha082/AWS-DevOps-Final-Chapter-Project/README.md

 ```

 ## Additional Information
-For further details, refer to the word document containing a complete write-up of the project.
+For further details, refer to the PDF document containing a complete write-up of the project.

 ---